UKHomeOfficeForms/hof-examples/apps/date-component/README.md

 Install the [hof-component-date](https://www.npmjs.com/package/hof-component-date) module

-In your field configuration file, create an instance of a data component.
-You can do this by calling the data component function with a field name and the options for the field.
+In your field configuration file, create an instance of a date component.
+You can do this by calling the date component function with a field name and the options for the field.
 In this case, our field name is date-of-birth and in our options we set a required validator.

 Then assign this instance to the appropriate key on your fields config.